WGLab/doc-ANNOVAR/docs/user-guide/gene.md

 1	67705958	67705958	G	A	exonic	IL23R	.	nonsynonymous SNV	IL23R:NM_144701:exon9:c.G1142A:p.R381Q
 ```

 The output file contains multiple columns.
 The first 5 columns are your input columns, you could check `example/ex1.avinput` to see what it looks like.
 Each of the following columns corresponds on one of the "protocol" that user specified in the command line.
 In here, we only used "gene annotation" operation for refGene.
 The *Func.refGene, Gene.refGene, GeneDetail.refGene, ExonicFunc.refGene, AAChange.refGene* columns contain various annotation on how the mutations affect gene structure.
 The `Func.refGene` column indicates the influenced region of this mutation to a specific gene corresponding to the `Gene.refGene` column.
 The `GeneDetail.refGene` provides cDNA change per transcript in detail for the mutation that does not affect amino acid change (AAchange).
 The `ExonicFunc.refGene` columns provides further gene funtional annotation for exonic maution, and `AAChange.refGene` provides details for the cDNA change and AAchange for the exnoic mutation.
+If you want to keep the extra columns from our input file (such as the comment in the 6th column), you could use the argument `--otherinfo`.

 #### Gene-based annotation output explanation